signag/Hybrid-Car-Consumption-Monitor/docs/setupChargingObserver.md

 |----------------------|------------------------------------------------------------------------------------------------------
 | measurementInterval  | Measurement interval in seconds.
 (Default: 120) (Note that the Fritz!Box will updata data only every 2 min.)
 | FritzBoxURL          | URL of the Fritz!Box (Default: "http://fritz.box/")
 | FritzBoxUser         | User to be used for FritzBox access.
-Needs th have "Smart Home" permission
+Needs to have "Smart Home" permission
 | FritzBoxPassword     | Password for Fritz!Box user
 | InfluxOutput         | Specifies whether measurement shall be stored in InfluxDB (Needs to be set to true)
 | InfluxURL            | URL for access to Influx DB